 Understanding Insurance Law

 To help you better understand Pennsylvania Automobile Insurance Law, my law firm has prepared this guide.
-We hope this will assist you in making decisions on what type of automobile insurance is best for you and your family.
+We hope it will assist you in making decisions on what type of automobile insurance is best for you and your family.
 Keep in mind, these are only suggestions, but they are based upon dedicating my practice of over 30 years to issues involving automobile insurance law.
-Over the years, I’ve seen how a person’s selection of an automobile insurance policy can have devastating effects on the financial future of that person or their family.
+Over the years, I’ve seen how a person’s selection of an automobile insurance policy can have devastating effects on the financial future of that person or his family.
 I sincerely believe that this guide will help you choose the automobile insurance that is best for you and your family.

 Overview of Pennsylvania Automobile Insurance Coverage

 Simply stated, auto insurance is a contract between you and your insurance company that protects you against financial loss.
-If you have an accident, automobile insurance policies contain a variety of different coverage’s that can be purchased depending on your needs and wants.
+If you have an accident, automobile insurance policies contain a variety of different coverages that can be purchased depending on your needs and wants.
 You agree to pay the premium, and in return, the insurance company agrees to pay for certain expenses that are defined in your policy.